uveshmansuri/uveshmansuri/README.md

 ---

 ## 🎯 Goals & Aspirations

-Uvesh is a passionate and driven computer science undergraduate, aspiring to become a mobile app developer specializing in Flutter, Python, and full-stack application development.
-He is enthusiastic about creating smart, real-world solutions, especially for:
+I'm Uvesh Mansuri a passionate and driven computer application undergraduate and MCA student, aspiring to become a mobile app developer specializing in Flutter, Python, and full-stack android application development.
+I am enthusiastic about creating smart, real-world solutions, especially for:

 - 📚 Education Systems
 - 🤖 AI-Based Automation